 In general, however, products liability cases are usually proven one of three ways:

 - On the basis of negligence.
 This means that the manufacturer or seller was careless in how they designed, manufactured or marketed the product.

 - Strict liability.
 This is a legal doctrine that allows consumers to recover damages without proving the manufacturer was negligent.
 Under strict liability, manufacturers are almost always liable for injuries caused by properly using their product.
 Sellers are not liable unless that type of product is a regular part of their business — for example; a farm equipment store might have strict liability for selling a brand new tractor that was faulty, but a farmer selling the same tractor second hand would not, because it’s not a core part of his business.

 - Breach of warranty.
 If a warranty was provided for the product, you may have a case without having to prove negligence or strict liability.
 That’s because a warranty is basically a guarantee from the manufacturer that an item will work a certain way. here is a federal law, the Magnuson-Moss Warranty Act, which sets standards for warranties nationwide.

 In the case of medical devices, drugs, and medical procedures, lawsuits can be much more complex and will involve other types of evidence as well.
 Our medical device recall lawyers can help you.

 We Can Help You Prove Your Products Liability Claim

 If you or a loved one were harmed by any kind of product, you may have a case.
-You could potentially recover money for damaged property, medical bills, lost work time, long-term care or recuperation costs, and more.
+You could potentially recover money for the damaged property, medical bills, lost work time, long-term care or recuperation costs, and more.
 Let the experienced attorneys of John Foy & Associates help you.
 Fill out the form to your right, or call us at 404-400-4000 to get a FREE consultation today.